cascremers/scyther/gui/README.txt

 				Scyther

-			       1.0-beta4
+			       1.0-beta5

-	  a automatic verification tool for security protocols by Cas Cremers
+	  an automatic verification tool for security protocols by Cas Cremers

 			Microsoft Windows binary
 				  and
-	   Linux binary compiled for Linux i686 environments
+	   Linux binary (compiled for Linux i686 environments)

 ------------------------------------------------------------------------